By clinging to the five aggregates, one experiences pleasure and pain.

 “Yes, venerable sir,” the bhikkhus responded to the Blessed One.
 The Blessed One said:

-“When there is |form::materiality, material existence, experience of the material world, i.e. encompassing both one‘s body and external objects, whether near or far, gross or subtle, deficient or refined; first of the five aggregates [rūpa]|, bhikkhus, by clinging to form, pleasure and pain arise internally.
-When there is |felt experience::pleasant, neutral or painful sensation, feeling, second of the five aggregates [vedanā]|, by clinging to felt experience, pleasure and pain arise internally.
-When there is |perception::interpretation and recognition of oneself, of things.
-It can involve concepts, labels, and judgments; third of the five aggregates [sañña]|, by clinging to perception, pleasure and pain arise internally.
-When there are |intentional constructions::intentions, volitions, choices; mental and bodily volitional activities; constructed experiences (including proliferative tendencies); kamma-producing processes [saṅkhāra]|, by clinging to intentional constructions, pleasure and pain arise internally.
-When there is |consciousness::quality of awareness — subjective awareness of experiences and the knowing of objects through the six sense doors [sight, sound, smell, taste, touch, and mind] [viññāṇa]|, by clinging to consciousness, pleasure and pain arise internally.”
+“When there is |form::materiality, material existence, experience of the material world, i.e. encompassing both one’s body and external objects, whether near or far, gross or subtle, deficient or refined; first of the five aggregates [rūpa]|, bhikkhus, by clinging to form, pleasure and pain arise internally.
+When there is |felt experience::pleasant, neutral, or painful sensation, feeling, second of the five aggregates [vedanā]|, by clinging to felt experience, pleasure and pain arise internally.
+When there is |perception::The mental process of recognizing and giving meaning to experience.
+It marks things by signs, labels, or associations drawn from memory and the field of contact.
+Perception shapes how one experiences the world; third of the five aggregates [sañña]|, by clinging to perception, pleasure and pain arise internally.
+When there are |intentional constructs::intentions, volitions, choices; mental and bodily volitional activities; thought formations and constructed experiences (including proliferative tendencies); kamma-producing processes [saṅkhāra]|, by clinging to intentional constructs, pleasure and pain arise internally.
+When there is |consciousness::quality of awareness — distinctive knowing that arises in dependence on the meeting of eye and form, ear and sound, nose and odor, tongue and taste, body and tangible object, mind and mind object [viññāṇa]|, by clinging to consciousness, pleasure and pain arise internally.”

 What do you |think::presume, suppose, imagine, conceive [maññati]|, bhikkhus, is form |permanent::stable, not in flux [nicca]| or |impermanent::not lasting, transient, unreliable [anicca]|?”